 People often feel safer indoors when pollution levels outside turn alarming.
 However, did you know that the U.S. Environmental Protection Agency has revealed that indoor spaces are nearly two to five times more polluted than the outside environment?
-The major sources of indoor pollutions are some common household products.
+The major sources of indoor pollution are some common household products.

 Common Indoor Air Pollutants